-Next up, we’ve got the most premium-level version of the iPad currently available on the market: the Apple iPad Pro.
+Next up, we’ve got the most premium-level version of the iPad currently available on the market: the Apple iPad Pro powered by the current best processor, the Apple M2.
 This is definitely the most feature-heavy device that’s going to be great for all teachers; you can use it for all tasks, from grading to complex projects.
 The 11-inch screen is nothing to sneeze at, particularly with its liquid retina technology.
 The processor on this tablet is far better than on the other iPad versions, ensuring smooth usage throughout all classes.

 Also, the security of the device is improved, as you can do more than lock your tablet using a fingerprint.
 This time around, there’s also Face ID using the front camera; additionally ensuring there is no student tampering possible.

-Moving on, we have to point out that the camera is far better in this model as well.
-The back one has 12MP, while the front camera is a 7MP one.
+Next, we have to point out that the camera is far better in this model as well.
+The front and back cameras are both 12MP, while it also comes with a wide lens camera at 10MP.
 Still, this isn’t such a predominant feature when it comes to classroom use.
-However, the thing that does stand out is the 512GB storage in this model; more than enough for any kind of electronic records of different classes.
+It is not cheap, but it is the most capable and productive of the other iPads listed.

 – Steeper price

-– Smaller device not suitable for every class
+– Smaller device and smaller display not suitable for every class

 Finally, we move away from the Apple iOS range of products into something completely different.
 And by that, we naturally mean Android devices.
 Among them, there’s no-one that comes closer to Apple’s prestige than Samsung and their Galaxy Tab series of products.